 More traditional social media platforms such as Facebook and Instagram are still beneficial, but they don’t encourage the same creative liberties.

-Commenting, liking, sharing and following are some of the most important actions you can take on your TikTok brand profile.
+Commenting, liking, sharing, and the following are some of the most important actions you can take on your TikTok brand profile.
 Engagement, regardless of how many followers you have, is an integral part of how the app works, as it feeds off of audience reactions and stimulates emotions.

 If you feel apprehensive about how to integrate your business goals with TikTok, know that you have nothing to lose by creating a profile.
 Sometimes, the hardest part of a new digital marketing tactic is simply starting.